 Norway’s Ministry of Petroleum and Energy (MPE) has approved a plan for the development and operation (PDO) of the Aker BP-operated field in the North Sea, which will enable the firm to fast-track the development to achieve the first oil 18 months after the PDO submission.

 Back in September 2021, Aker BP submitted a PDO for the Frosk field off Norway to the country’s Ministry of Petroleum and Energy.
-As explained at the time, the development is expected to contribute to the production and reduce unit costs in the Alvheim area by utilizing existing infrastructure.
+As explained at the time, the development would contribute to the production and reduce unit costs in the Alvheim area by utilising the existing infrastructure.

-In an update on Friday, the Norwegian Ministry of Petroleum and Energy informed that it has approved the PDO for the Frosk field, which is located approximately 25 km southwest of the Alvheim FPSO in the North Sea.
+In an update on Friday, the Norwegian Ministry of Petroleum and Energy informed that it had approved the PDO for the Frosk field located approximately 25 km southwest of the Alvheim FPSO in the North Sea.
 The field development will be tied back to the FPSO via the existing Bøyla and Alvheim subsea infrastructure.

 Terje Aasland, Norway’s Minister of Petroleum and Energy, remarked: “For the second time this year, the ministry has approved a development plan in the Alvheim area.
 I am very pleased with how the licensees are investing in increased recovery in this area and know there is more to come over the year.”